catarak/creating-digital-instruments-in-max/README.md

 * [20 Objects](http://darwingrosse.com/20Objects/)
 * [Max 8 Tutorials (by dearjohnreed)](https://www.youtube.com/playlist?list=PLVIa8UkRzErsL95NoKH0QFaoLVMFqxbnA)
 * We also recommend looking into Max For Live and Ableton Live as companion tools

+Need help with your patch?
+Out online forums are a great way to get help from fellow Max users: https://cycling74.com/forums

+If you would like to share the work you have created with Max, you can submit a project on Cycling 74's website: https://cycling74.com/projects

+## Post Session

 ### References
 * [Cycling 74](www.cycling74.com)